Power of Water: Ebba Zingmark takes us for a swim in cold water

 If cold water swimming sounds like something you could try as well, Ebba has a few helpful tips for you.
 "My advice for someone who has never done this before: Don’t start when it’s cold, start in the summer and work your way up to the colder seasons.
 So you get to know your body and your limits."

 Take it slow

 "You don’t have to rush into the water.
-Take one step at the time.
+Take one step at a time.
 And when you get out of the water and warm up, again, it’s important to take it slow there as well.
 So you don’t shock the body.
 Your body is still cooling down and you need to give it time to warm back up naturally.
-Never go too close to a heater afterwards."
+Never go too close to a heater afterward."